Jumping the gun on scuba diving records

 Although the dive to 102 m (335 ft) in the Barents Sea was indeed an impressive and newsworthy accomplishment, it was not an absolute depth record under ice, nor was it the deepest dive ever conducted above the Arctic Circle.
-The record for the deepest known* dive under ice (111 m / 364 ft) was actually established by a French duo (Ghislain Bardout and Martin Mellet) off Greenland during the Under the Pole II expedition in April 2015.
+The actual record (111 m / 364 ft) in March 2016 for the deepest known dive under ice was established by a French duo (Ghislain Bardout and Martin Mellet) off Greenland during the Under the Pole II expedition in April 2015.
 Under the Pole II also set the record for the deepest known dive in the Arctic at 112 m (367 ft) in August 2014.
 No momentous record announcements were made by the French team whose mission objectives were to explore, discover and share new knowledge on the Arctic environment.
 Their record-setting dives thus largely went unnoticed outside of France until another group of people claimed to have gone deeper.
 As of December 2017, and despite our record keeper’s attempts to inform the concerned parties, neither the Russian Geographical Society nor any of the news outlets that inadvertently disseminated the erroneous information have acknowledged the mistake.
 With no apparent retraction forthcoming, the bogus record claim will likely contaminate the Internet for years to come.
 Alas, this is far from being the only record announcement to come short on supporting evidence since we first published the Diving Almanac in 2007.
 So who is to blame for jumping the gun, and what can be done to prevent this from happening again, well, at least in the diving community?

 IMAGES: Photos and video from the actual record for deepest dive under ice, set by the Under the Pole expedition in April 2015.